GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Fixes**

 <details>
-<summary style="font-size:20px;font-weight:bold">  Email notifications for vendor email updates display accurate information  </summary>
+<summary style="font-size:20px;font-weight:bold">  Email updates for vendor display accurate information </summary>

-We have fixed a bug and now vendors will receive accurate email notifications.
+We have fixed a bug and now vendors will receive accurate email updates.
 Earlier, email notifications sent to vendors when their email address was updated displayed incorrect special characters or missing values for user profile fields.

 </details>